BIBA

 Why buy Easy Gap Alloy Wheel insurance?

 At EasyGap, we are often accused of being old-fashioned.
 We don't offer discounts, pay for stars or recommendations; they are all nice, but they cost money and can lead some policyholders to pay more than others, which we think is fundamentally wrong.
-We also offer other formas of protection as well as gap insurance.
+We also offer other forms of protection as well as gap insurance.
 From alloy wheel insurance to smart care.
-We want you to have all the infomration you need to make informed choices about the levels and types of cover that you want.
+Froom wheel insurance to tyre cover we want you to have all the infomration you need to make informed choices about the levels and types of cover that you want.
+Ultimatly to protect you from unforseen costs associated with everyday driving.

 1. Financial Protection: A tyre and alloy wheel policy can protect you against the unforeseen costs of cosmetic damage to your alloy wheels, tyre punctures, flat tyres, and blowouts.
 Alloy wheel repairs can be expensive, and this insurance helps avoid unexpected bills.